v3rse/site/source/_posts/oss-step1-git-mastery.md

 * Ungit
-This one tool I used often in the past.
+This is one tool I've used often in the past.
 It's good for all beginners because of the visuals.

 {% codeblock lang:sh %}
 #Install ungit